Single sign-on with Azure Active Directory (Azure AD)

 Adding and removing users accounts in Azure AD is called provisioning.
 You need an enabled Azure AD SSO Provider for your Buildkite Organization before you can set up SCIM provisioning.

-User deprovisioning is an Enterprise only feature that needs to be enabled.
-Please contact support at firstname.lastname@example.org to have this enabled.
+User deprovisioning is an Enterprise only feature and automatically enabled.
+If you are using a custom provider as an Enterprise customer, please contact email@example.com to have this feature enabled.

 After enabling your Azure AD SSO provider in Buildkite, get the Base URL and API Token from your Azure AD SSO provider settings: